 This one really hurt.
 Mario Götze, seen as the club’s golden child, soon after BVB reached the 2013 Champions League final made it known he was going to join Bayern that summer.

-The revelation took everyone by surprise, including manager Klopp, who done well to compose himself.
+The revelation took everyone by surprise, including manager Klopp, who did well to compose himself.
 Up until that point, Götze was Dortmund’s heart and represented a new breed of playmaker.

 To say the supporters were angry is an understatement.
 As the former Golden Boy exited, BVB welcomed Henrikh Mkhitaryan from Shakhtar Donetsk.